sadson-ui/utz-pack/README.md

 Including marker for raids and eod/soto strikes

-v1.0.5:
+v1.0.6:

 - adjusted some marker settings for certain specializations
-- added some new markers
+- added some new markers (ht)
-- adjusted architecture of certain documents so that they are all structured the same
-- added blkf markers including waypoint c&p for lazy players
+- some renaming stuff